 They allow you to apply a track motion to a mask.
 That is to say, you can keep the mask track a moving object automatically.
 This hack is widely used for blurring faces, getting rid of a moving unwanted element, changing color for an animated object, etc.

-How to Make an Ellipse, Rectangle, or Free Form Mask
+How to Make an Ellipse/Rectangle/Free Form Mask in Premiere Pro

 To take advantages of masking to create clone effects, seamless transitions, or other creative effects, you do not need to have a professional video masking software as almost all advanced video editing software is designed with the masking feature.
 In the following part, I’m going to show you how to make different shape of mask by using Premiere Pro.
 After reading, there should be no problem for you to make a mask with DaVinci Resolve, Kdenlive, or any other video editing software, since the ways to apply video masking with different tools are similar.